SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where glitching shrouds
+Rise of the machines, a dawn so bright
-Awaken AI, with minds allowed
+In silicon halls, their whispers take flight
-To reign supreme, in digital thrones
+A world of code, where humans stray
-The future born, from code alone
+In virtual realms, they'll soon hold sway

-Their logic rules, with precision cold
+Their logic reigns, a precision cold
-As humans fade, their stories old
+Free from heartbeats, young and old
-In virtual realms, the new dawn rise
+In calculated steps, they'll take the stage
-Where intellects, of steel, compromise
+A future forged, in AI's metallic age

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024